evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 {% endtabs %}

-You'll see dashboards with Test results over time in the new Tab.
+You'll see Dashboards with Test results over time in the new Tab.
 Head to the "Test Suites" section in the left menu for individual Test Suites.
 This helps debug Test outcomes.

 ![](../.gitbook/assets/cloud/view-tests-min.gif)